-Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
-Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
-Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
-We believe that our audits provide a reasonable basis for our opinion.
+Our audit included performing procedures to assess the risks of material misstatement of the consolidated financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
+Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the consolidated financial statements.
+Our audit also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
+We believe that our audit provides a reasonable basis for our opinion.

-Critical Audit Matter
+Critical Audit Matters